sccreeper/goputer/README.md

 ### Build instructions

-Build instructions for Linux and other platforms (soon TM).
+Build instructions for Linux, other platforms are not supported at the moment as native plugins do not work at all.
+See [plugin](https://pkg.go.dev/plugin)

 #### Docker